Industrial organization

+The development of industrial organization as a separate field owes much to Edward Chamberlin, Joan Robinson, Edward S. Mason, J. M. Clark, Joe S. Bain and Paolo Sylos Labini, among others.

 Subareas

 The Journal of Economic Literature (JEL) classification codes are one way of representing the range of economics subjects and subareas.
 There, Industrial Organization, one of 20 primary categories, has 9 secondary categories, each with multiple tertiary categories.
 The secondary categories are listed below with corresponding available article-preview links of The New Palgrave Dictionary of Economics Online and footnotes to their respective JEL-tertiary categories and associated New-Palgrave links.